Paprikar/default-discord-bot-python/README.md

         Relates to the `PicsSuggestionModule`.

-        The discord text channel ID into which messages will be sent to prove images attached to them.
+        The discord text channel id into which messages will be sent to prove images attached to them.

     - suggestion_positive `Type: string` `Optional`